ronin-rb/ronin-repos/README.md

 ronin-repos provides a repository system for installing, managing, and accessing third-party git repositories, which can contain code or other data.

+ronin-repos is part of the [ronin-rb] project, a toolkit for security research and development.

 ## Features

 * Supports installing any [Git][git] repository.